THGLab/LP-PDBBind/README.md

 which will create the `EGFR` folder.
 Inside the folder there will be `info.csv` and three folders `protein`, `ligand` and `ligand_addH`.
 The `info.csv` contains the meta-information of the dataset, and the other folders contain the prepared structure files for the protein-ligand complexes.

 ## Dataset creation scripts
-Inside the `dataset_creation` folder there are multiple jupyter notebooks for the creation of UCBSplit and BDB2020+ dataset.
+Inside the `dataset_creation` folder there are multiple jupyter notebooks for the creation of LP-PDBBind and BDB2020+ dataset.

 ### Required packages
 * pandas